Developer Guide

 import matplotlib.pyplot as plt

-To make the errors as reproducible as possible, try to use the test files provided in the Test files are provided in the radistestfiles and radistestvalidation folders.
-They contain examples of line databases, spectra, or energy levels.
-The path to these test files can be retrieved using the getTestFile() and getValidationCase() functions, respectively.
+To ensure errors are reproducible, use the test files provided in the radis/test/files and radis/test/validation directories.
+These files include examples of line databases, spectra, and energy levels.
+You can retrieve the paths to these test files using the getTestFile() and getValidationCase() functions, respectively.

 from radis.test.utils import getTestFile